kbase/sample_service_validator_config/docs/build-and-deploy.md

 ### Build and Validate

-The "Sample Service Validator Config Distribution Builder" workflow, `.github/build-test.yml`, is responsible for validating the source specs, creating the generated files, and validating the generated files.
+The GitHub Action workflow, `.github/pull_request.yml`, triggered by a pull request open, reopen, or synchronize.
+It will validate the source specs, create the generated files, and validate the generated files.
+This, together with branch protection for the `master` branch, ensures that the specs are correct before a PR can be merged.

 The generation and validation of config files is conducted via the Makefile as a sequence of scripts run inside a docker container.
 This workflow step is the same one utilized in the local build procedure described above.